filviu/pimoradio/README.md

 Requirements
 ============
 It requires mplayer and python.
-When I add button support it will probably be hardcoded to the Pi
+Button support is hardcoded to GPIO 23 and 24 (prev,next station in list)

 *WARNING*
 =========

-For now it doesn't work - i.e. untill I build the buttons it will play 5s/stream and jump to the next one
+* ~~For now it doesn't work - i.e. untill I build the buttons it will play 5s/stream and jump to the next one~~
+* very rough and this from an amateur coder and python begginer
+* as stated above the stations list is not checked in any way, and doesn't support comments, empty lines, etc. but it does *require* one empty line as the last line (if not your last station will never be reached)